Slow Cooked Beef Stroganoff

 3. Remove the lid and cook for an additional 1 hour to thicken.

-4. The beef should be falling apart easily with a fork.
-If it is not, cook in 15-minute intervals until it is soft.
+4. The beef should easily pull apart with a fork.
+If not, cook in 15-minute intervals until it is soft.

 5. Once the beef is soft and melting, stir through the sour cream to create a thick, creamy sauce.